Emergency Treatment for Concussions in Dallas

 Sometimes, patients may experience post-concussive symptoms which typically take longer to resolve.
 They usually resolve on their own with physical and mental rest.
 Physical rest includes avoiding vigorous sports or physical exertion.
 Mental rest includes limiting activities that require thinking and mental concentration, such as texting, watching TV, reading, and schoolwork.

-For more information about concussions and emergency concussion care, contact Advance ER in Dallas today.
+For more information about concussions and emergency concussion treatment in Dallas, contact Advance ER today.